My dog eating poop. Dealing with Coprophagia naturally. This will work.

 I caught my dog eating poop

 Most dog owners will come across their dog doing this distasteful habit and get worried about the harm it could cause the dog.
 If you just caught your dog eating poop, the best approach is to monitor how frequently and what’s pushing him to do so.

 Sadly, not all times you will find a reason for your puppy to eat poop!
 Sometimes he will do it simply because he likes how it smells and tastes.
 Struggling to get your dog to stop this habit requires supervision and thorough training.

 training works well to correct behavioral issues in dogs, and it is also the one thing that has made domestication of dogs possible.
 However, other preventive measures could also be useful in keeping your dog away from eating poop.

 Picking up the stool immediately is essential in efforts to curb the behavior of eating poop.
-This means that you should supervise your dog and monitor his pooping time and frequency.
+This means that you should supervise your dog and monitor his pooping-in-the-house/”>pooping time and frequency.
 Puppies are most likely to poop minutes after they feed.

 Eliminating the poop will keep your household clean as well as your dog healthy from parasites.

 If you also have a cat, you may consider having a litter box for her so that you can be able to keep it away from your dog.

 Confined dogs might also eat poop to keep themselves busy as well as keep their place clean.
 If you keep your dog in a kennel, he might engage in poop eating behavior if he is bored while you are away.
 He might also be selective and eat it right back to clean up its place.